 Important information - the value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

-Falls in interest rates make cash less attractive as an asset and to some extent that automatically makes all other assets more attractive, on a relative basis at least.
+The first thing to happen when the Bank of England cuts interest rates is that banks and building societies follow suit and reduce the interest they pay on savings accounts.
+A fall in interest rates makes cash less attractive and to some extent that automatically makes all other assets more attractive, on a relative basis at least.

 But the assets that benefit most directly from falling interest rates are bonds.
 Imagine that over some months a country cuts interest rates from 5% to 4%.
 In order to remain competitive with cash, bonds no longer need to yield 5% or more (the exact margin between cash rates and bond yields varies according to a number of factors that need not concern us here).
 Instead, it’s enough for them to yield 4%, give or take.
-For a bond’s yield to fall, its price has to rise as a hard rule of mathematics.
+For a bond’s yield to fall, its price has to rise as a hard rule of mathematics: the yield is the annual interest payment divided by the bond’s price.

 Similar logic applies to a wide range of assets that have bond-like characteristics.
-Some shares are regarded by professional investors as ‘bond proxies’ because of the stability of their earnings; examples include utilities such as electricity suppliers and consumer goods companies.
-But other types of asset entirely also tend to offer a predictable income, such as commercial property and infrastructure assets.
-Private savers can put money into assets of this type via funds, typically listed funds or investment trusts because illiquid assets such as property are not suited to ‘open-ended’ funds that must offer investors the chance to redeem their holdings without notice.
+Some shares are regarded by professional investors as proxies for bonds because of the stability of their earnings; examples include utilities such as electricity companies and suppliers of essential consumer goods.
+But other investment types also tend to offer a predictable income, such as commercial property and infrastructure assets.
+Private savers can put money into assets of this type via funds, typically listed funds or investment trusts because assets such as property take time to sell (they are ‘illiquid’) and are therefore not suited to ‘open-ended’ funds that must offer investors the chance to redeem their holdings without notice.

-The Select 50 list includes several funds that invest in property or infrastructure assets.
-Among the latter are First Sentier Global Listed Infrastructure, whose yield of 3.1% may not seem too attractive relative to cash rates of about 5% now but will become more appealing if interest rates do fall.
+Fidelity’s Select 50 list includes several funds that invest in property or infrastructure assets.
+Among the latter are First Sentier Global Listed Infrastructure, whose yield of 3% may not seem too attractive relative to current cash savings rates but will become more appealing if interest rates do continue to fall.
 Yields are not guaranteed, however.
 The fund is open-ended but avoids liquidity problems by investing in the shares of listed infrastructure companies (one holding is Britain’s National Grid) rather than in infrastructure assets themselves.
+The share prices of the fund’s holdings may also rise as interest rates fall.

-There are two property funds on the Select 50.
-One is Balanced Commercial Property Trust, which yields 5% and currently trades at a discount of 17.3%.
-The other is a tracker fund, the iShares Environment & Low Carbon Tilt Real Estate Index Fund.
-This one is open-ended too and, like First Sentier Global Listed Infrastructure, invests in shares in quoted companies rather than directly in property.
-It yields 5.4%.
+Currently there is just one property fund on the Select 50, the iShares Environment & Low Carbon Tilt Real Estate Index Fund.
+This fund is a tracker – it passively follows an index – and is open-ended.
+Like First Sentier Global Listed Infrastructure, it invests in the shares of quoted companies rather than directly in property.
+It yields 3%.

 Property and infrastructure investment trusts can benefit in another way from interest rate cuts: they tend to have borrowed money, so falling rates should cut their interest bills.
 This does not apply to open-ended funds, however, because they do not borrow money.